nano-labs/pyfwf3/README.md

 ### .filter(**kwargs)

 Here is where the magic happens.
-A filtered queryset will always return a new queryset that can be filtered and so and so
+A filtered queryset will always return a new queryset that can be filtered too and so and so
 ```pycon
 >>> parsed = HumanFileParser.open("examples/humans.txt")
 >>> first5 = parsed.lines[:5]